gmason0702/Sangha/README.md

 Instructions:

-Clone to local Visual Studio Community (VSC) File
-Hit Run from VSC (Google Chrome)
+-Clone to local Visual Studio Community (VSC) File -Hit Run from VSC (Google Chrome)
-Register/Login (check box to maintain session)
+-Register/Login (check box to maintain session)
-Enjoy access to the database of talks, teachers, retreats, and centers.
+-Enjoy access to the database of talks, teachers, retreats, and centers.
 Additionally, the My Sits page will allow you to chart and track your meditation practice.

 Resources Used: